vishvAsa/vedAH/meta/articles/keith/v2/GENERAL_INDEX.md

 Erinys, Greek spirit, 88, 104, n.
 1, 198.
 Eros, in Boeotia, 210, n.
 5.

-Establishment of the fires (agnyädhäna),
+Establishment of the fires (agnyādhāna),

 816, 317.